AudreyLL88/MS3__Sante/README.md

 **Pagination**

 * This feature helps to display the cocktail cards on several pages to avoid crowding the page with too much content.
-* Each page displays 9 cocktail cards maximum per page
+* Each page displays 9 cocktail cards maximum per page.

 **Individual Recipe Page**